AritzBadiolaBengoa/COCO-Keypoint-Dataset-Manager-get-and-visualize-data/README.md

 **Basics about the COCO Keypoint dataset**:
 - There are 3 directories: annotations (with the json files with the annotations), train2017 (images from the training dataset) and val2017 (images from the validation dataset).
-- Each sample annotation (under the 'annotations' key) different attributes are specified:
+- On each sample annotation (under the 'annotations' key) different attributes are specified:
   - *image_id*: image filename.
   - *iscrowd*: 0 (does not show a crowd), 1 (shows a crowd).
   - *keypoints*: (x, y, visibility) of each of the 17 keypoints.